-ECE have received approval for a residential development on the Former Bedfordwell Road Depot site in Eastbourne.
+ECE has received approval for a residential development on the Former Bedfordwell Road Depot site in Eastbourne.

 The designs propose 100 sustainable living spaces, consisting of apartments, houses and community use.
 The project includes the conversion of the existing Grade II Listed Victorian pump House and Annex into 20 bespoke apartments.

-The site comprises of an irregular shaped piece of land with the main orientation running north to south towards its access point at Bedfordwell Road.
-The main part of the site formerly used as a depot with several associated storage buildings have since been demolished.
+The site comprises an irregularly shaped piece of land, with the main orientation running north to south towards its access point at Bedfordwell Road.
+The main part of the site, formerly used as a depot, with several associated storage buildings, has since been demolished.

-The Grade II Listed Pump House, which originally opened in 1883 sits proudly within the centre of the site forming an important consideration during the development of the scheme.
-It comprises the former engine house and adjacent boiler house, which was designed by Henry Currey, an Architect for the Duke of Devonshire’s estate.
+The Grade II Listed Pump House, which opened in 1883, sits proudly within the centre of the site, forming an important consideration during the scheme’s development.
+It comprises the former engine house and adjacent boiler house, designed by Henry Currey, an Architect for the Duke of Devonshire’s estate.

 ECE’s design has been continually developed and refined in correlation with site analysis undertaken throughout the pre-application stage, while working with officers, consultees, councillors and the general public.